 The nest is a thick cup of twigs, dry bark flakes, moss, ferns, leaves, and coarse grasses, set in a depression.
 The inside of the cup is a few inches across and an inch and a half deep.
 It may be lined with fine grasses, ptarmigan feathers, and hair from moose, deer, or caribou.
 The female collects nest material while the male follows her around and sings.

 Golden-crowned Sparrows spend much of their time on the ground or among low branches.
 They make direct, low flights with fast wingbeats from one patch of shrubbery to the next, and fly down or run into vegetation when alarmed.
 In winter flocks they commonly squabble over food, raising their crown feathers and running at each other.
 In the summer they seem to be less aggressive while feeding, though they do defend breeding territories (about 2.5 acres in size).
 Golden-crowned Sparrows pair up in monogamous relationships, though they have been observed cheating on their mates.
 At feeding sites, Golden-crowned Sparrows defer to California Thrashers, California Towhees, and sometimes Song Sparrows.
 Their predators include feral cats, Sharp-shinned Hawks, Cooper’s Hawks, Northern Harriers, Merlins, Northern Pygmy-Owls, Western Screech-Owls, Northern Shrikes, Loggerhead Shrikes, Barn Owls, and Columbian ground squirrels.Back to top

-The Golden-crowned Sparrow has been so little studied that no one knows how it is responding to human influences.
-Records from the Christmas Bird Count suggest that the wintering population has risen since the 1960s.
-The sparrow’s remote breeding sites will probably safeguard it from direct human impacts for the near future, although it’s not known how climate change is altering its subarctic habitat.
-On its wintering grounds the sparrow seems to be most abundant on federally owned land, protecting it somewhat from effects of habitat disturbance.
+Partners in Flight estimates the Golden-crowned Sparrow's global breeding population at 7.5 million and rates them 11 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+The Golden-crowned Sparrow has been so little studied that no one knows how it is responding to human influences but records from the Christmas Bird Count suggest that the wintering population has risen since the 1960s.
+The sparrow’s remote breeding sites will probably safeguard it from direct human impacts for the near future, although it’s not known how climate change will alter its subarctic habitat.
+On its wintering grounds, the sparrow seems to be most abundant on federally owned land, protecting it somewhat from habitat disturbance.
 In the early twentieth century, orchard owners made some efforts to control the numbers of Golden-crowned Sparrows, but the species is no longer considered an agricultural pest.Back to top